Looking forward to Spring in the Seaway

-Tailor numbers should increase with the biggest fish showing around the north wall in mid October, November and December.
-Poppers, Skitterbaits, big Minnows and live pike will catch the bigger fish, Slugs & Slices will catch plenty of the smaller fish, look for surface feeding anywhere in the seaway, the broadwater or just off the shore break of south straddie.
-If fishing during the day try casting along the North wall on the first hour a run-in tide with a skitterbait for quality fish.
-Try dropping a microjig to the bottom as well, these fish are usually smaller but good to fill in a bit of time.
+Tailor numbers should increase with the biggest fish showing around the north wall in October, November and December.
+Poppers, Stickbaits, big minnows and live pike will catch the bigger fish, slugs will catch plenty of the smaller fish, look for surface feeding anywhere in the seaway, the broadwater or just off the shore break of south straddie.

 Yellowtail kings should show up in increasing numbers between now and the start of summer though they can show up anywhere at anytime.
-The pipeline is a given but there should be some hanging around the north and south walls which are easier to land.
-Also keep an eye in the Northern Y, Canyon and Northern Channel up to the Cross Channels.
-Stickbaits, Poppers and livies work well for the larger fish, Skitterbaits, twisties and plastics work fine for smaller fish feeding on surface.
+The pipeline is a given but getting one up from the pipeline is almost impossible, there should be some hanging around the north and south walls which are easier to land.
+Stickbaits and livies work well for the larger fish, twisties and plastics work fine for smaller fish feeding on surface.

-Mulloway are always around and will be able to be caught at the tide changes with vibs, plastics and livies.
-If you really want a big Mulloway go out to the bait reefs at dawn, dusk or during a night with no moon and put a live Yellowtail down near the bottom.
-Flathead should show up briefly as they spawn in the seaway in large numbers in September and October, plastics on the bottom or live Herring are best for these fish.
+Mulloway should still be around and will be able to be caught at the tide changes with vibs, plastics and livies.
+Flathead should show up briefly as the spawn in the seaway in large numbers in september, plastics on the bottom are best for these fish.

 Offshore, Mack Tuna numbers should increase, we may see a run of bonito and frigate mackerel as well.
-Mackerel should show up towards the end of spring but won’t really get going until we are into summer and Autumn.
+Mackerel should show up towards the end of spring but won't really get going until we are into summer.

-Towards the end of September but possibly as late as November we should see large schools of frogmouth pilchards enter the seaway and broadwater, this is the cue for the beginning of the summer surface season and will see some top quality surface action with Trevally, Tailor, Queenfish and Kingfish all busting into big schools of bait, keep an eye out for this as it can happen at any time.
+Towards the end of spring we should see large schools of frogmouth pilchards enter the seaway and broadwater, this is the cue for some top quality surface action with trevally, tailor, queenfish and kingfish all busting into big schools of bait, kee an eye out for this as it can happen at any time.